Exponentiation

-Graphs of y = b^{x} for various bases b:
+Graphs of y = b^{x} for various bases b.
 Each curve passes through the point (0, 1) because any nonzero number raised to the power of 0 is 1.
 At x = 1, the value of y equals the base because any number raised to the power of 1 is the number itself.

-In mathematics, exponentiation, denoted b^{n}, is an operation involving two numbers: the base, b, and the exponent or power, n.
-When n is a positive integer, exponentiation corresponds to repeated multiplication of the base: that is, b^{n} is the product of multiplying n bases:
+In mathematics, exponentiation, denoted b^{n}, is an operation involving two numbers: the base, b, and the exponent, n.
+When n is a positive integer, exponentiation corresponds to repeated multiplication of the base: that is, b^{n} is the product of multiplying b by itself n times: